Cannabidiol: The Cannabinoid That Could!

-Our mission at The Owl Instinct is to help our customers get a clear understanding of CBD and the medical properties of the cannabinoid.
+Our mission at The Owl Instinct is to help our customers get a clear understanding of CBD.
 We believe that informing our customers will give them the necessary tools to find the right approach to starting with Cannabidiol for better health.

 We also are going to be simplifying the medical terminology surrounding Cannabidiol and the physiological benefits you can obtain from the compound.
 We understand that the vast majority of consumers do not have a medical background, and all the “sciency” jargon can be confusing.

 Therefore, we hope you enjoy this guide for what it is – A complete easy-to-read guide to CBD and You.But first, let’s start at the beginning.

 While CBD has only recently gained attention in the global arena, the fact of the matter is that medical cannabis has been around for thousands of years.
 The cannabis plant contains hundreds of cannabinoids, the most common ones being CBD (Cannabidiol) and THC (Tetrahydrocannabinol).
 However, the plant also contains terpenes and flavonoids that all play an important role in improving our health.

 The earliest uses of cannabis dates back to China roughly 6,000 B.C.
 Some scholars speculate that cannabis/hemp was one of the first crops that helped dawn civilization as we know it.
 However, the first dated records of cannabis being used as a medicine goes back to roughly 2700 B.C.